Ricarda Lang: Early life and education

 Lang was raised by a single mother, who was a social worker and worked at a women's shelter.
 Her father was the sculptor Eckhart Dietz, who died in 2019.
 After graduating from the Hölderlin-Gymnasium Nürtingen in 2012, Lang began studying law, first at the Heidelberg University and later at the Humboldt University of Berlin, eventually dropping out in 2019 without graduating.
+In 2025 she finished her bachelor of law.

 Political career

+Early beginnings

 Lang joined the Green Youth in 2012 at the age of 18.
 From 2014 to 2015, Lang was speaker for the Campus Greens, the Greens' student association.
 She was a member of the district executive of the Friedrichshain-Kreuzberg Greens from 2015 to 2016.
 In October 2015, she became an assessor in the federal board of the Green Youth, and in October 2017 was elected co-spokesperson at the federal congress.
 In November 2019, she was elected as deputy chairwoman of the Greens and spokeswoman for women's policy.

 Lang stood in the 2019 European Parliament election in 25th place on the Greens list, but was not elected.

+Member of the German Parliament, 2021–present

-She successfully ran for the Bundestag in the 2021 German federal election in tenth place on the Baden-Württemberg list.
+Lang successfully ran for the Bundestag in the 2021 German federal election in tenth place on the Baden-Württemberg list.
 She also stood in the Backnang – Schwäbisch Gmünd constituency and placed fifth with 11.5% of votes.
-She became the first openly bisexual member of the Bundestag.
-Lang is a member of the Committee for Family, Seniors, Women and Youth and a deputy member of the Committee for Labor and Social Affairs.
+She became the first bisexual member of the Bundestag.
+In parliament, she is a member of the Committee for Family, Seniors, Women and Youth and a deputy member of the Committee for Labor and Social Affairs.

 In the negotiations to form a coalition government between the SPD, Greens, and FDP following the 2021 federal elections, Lang led her party's delegation in the working group on equality; her co-chairs from the other parties were Petra Köpping (SPD) and Herbert Mertin (FDP).

 On 29 January 2022, Lang was elected unopposed at chairwoman of the Greens, along with Omid Nouripour.
 They succeeded Annalena Baerbock and Robert Habeck, who stepped down after joining the Scholz cabinet.
+Following a series of election defeats on the state level, Lang and Nouripour announced their resignation in September 2024.

+Controversy

+In early 2022, Lang became one of the six subjects of an embezzlement investigation launched by the Berlin public prosecutor’s office into the entire leadership board of the Green Party over the payment of so-called ‘corona bonuses,’ which had been paid in 2020 to all employees of the party’s federal office and at the same time to its board.